-How Long to Fry Frozen Haddock
+How to Reduce Your Impact When Buying Frozen Haddock

 To check for doneness, the fish should easily flake with a fork and reach an internal temperature of 63°C. Use a meat thermometer for accuracy if needed.
 Avoid overcrowding the pan to ensure even cooking and maintain the oil temperature.
 Adjust the cooking time accordingly if you're frying multiple pieces at once.
 Enjoy the crispiness and flavour that comes from perfectly timed frying.